axone-protocol/docs/docs/whitepaper/solution.md

 ![p2-16](/img/content/whitepaper/p2-16.webp)

-*NB : As native code is integrated into the blockchain, the modules are represented at the level of the blockchain layer.*
+*NB: As native code is integrated into the blockchain, the modules are represented at the level of the blockchain layer.*

 *Smart contracts are represented between the protocol layer and the settlement layer because their entities could be represented in both in the conceptual point of view.*